 You don’t want an amateur; you need an attorney that knows what they’re doing.

 Mr. Addison can provide you with responsive and effective representation that you can be proud of.
 You’ve finally found a lawyer that will really try to help you, remaining understanding and compassionate throughout the entire process.

-Get over 10 years of legal experience on your side:
+Get nearly 20 years of legal experience on your side:

 - Weapon charges

 - Sex crimes

 - Speeding tickets

 Do you have questions about your options?
 Call Attorney Ryan B. Addison at 704-603-4275 to schedule an appointment for your consultation today!

 There are a number of activities that can be captured under this heading, from underage drinking, to selling to minors, to offenses involving alcohol and the operation of motor vehicles.
 If faced with any of these offenses, or other charges involving alcohol, call the Law Offices of Ryan B. Addison to discuss your options.

 This category of offense addresses a wide range of violent behaviors or threats of violence.
 Depending on the nature of the assault, the victim, and the injury, assaults can range from simple misdemeanors to serious felonies.
 Need help with your defense?
 Call the Law Offices of Ryan B. Addison.